badjab326/ay-backend/README.md

  - As a user, I want to leave comments on a person's show page
  - As a user, I want to see the person's location on a map
- - As a user, i want to click on a link to a person's favorites
+ - As a user, I want to click on a link to a person's favorites
+ - As a user, I want to make a search bar to make user easily look up
 ---

  ### Getting Started